 - The Mastercard Cash Passport provides an ensured (and excellent) exchange rate when you fill cash onto the card.
 You can utilize this card both in ATMs and in stores.

-If you have two bank cards, leave one in your hotel (or bring it in a various pocket) so that if you lose one, you still have another means of accessing your cash.
+- If you have two bank cards, leave one in your hotel (or bring it in various pockets) so that if you lose one, you still have another means of accessing your cash.

 Currency in Spain: